Quick start

 curl -H "Authorization: Bearer <bearer_token>" https://api.invoice-collector.com/api/v1/example

-You can request a new bearer token anytime by providing the email used to contact the Invoice-Collector team.
+You can create a new bearer token anytime by going to the Settings page on the online app.

 Be aware that we do not have access to your bearer token and it must be keeped safe.
 This token has an unlimited expiry duration.